surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 Serial 1 filter block configuration (which because of this has a lower CPU load).

-**Filter balance** – Controls how the two filters are mixed.
-The behavior depends on the filter block configuration.

 Note:
 Be careful with your monitoring volume when using feedback.
 It's easy to make really loud high-pitched noises by mistake if you're not familiar